RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

 - `OriginPage` of type `VisualElement` - page from which the navigation is initiated
 - `DestinationPage` of type `VisualElement` - destination page of the navigation
-- `OriginShellSectionContainer` of type `VisualElement` - `ShellGroupContainer` from which the navigation is initiated.
+- `OriginShellSectionContainer` of type `VisualElement` - `ShellSection` container from which the navigation is initiated.
 Can be `null` if no container is defined
-- `DestinationShellSectionContainer` of type `VisualElement` - destination `ShellGroupContainer` of the navigation.
+- `DestinationShellSectionContainer` of type `VisualElement` - destination `ShellSection` container of the navigation.
 Can be `null` if no container is defined
-- `OriginShellItemContainer` of type `VisualElement` - `ShellGroupContainer` from which the navigation is initiated.
+- `OriginShellItemContainer` of type `VisualElement` - `ShellItem` container from which the navigation is initiated.
 Can be `null` if no container is defined
-- `DestinationShellItemContainer` of type `VisualElement` - destination `ShellGroupContainer` of the navigation.
+- `DestinationShellItemContainer` of type `VisualElement` - destination `ShellItem` container of the navigation.
 Can be `null` if no container is defined
 - `Shell` - current instance of `SimpleShell`
 - `IsOriginPageRoot` - whether the origin page is a root page
 - `IsDestinationPageRoot` - whether the destination page is a root page